 We continuously seek to improve our risk management function.
-However, due to the rapid expansion of our business or significant changes in the business environment, our risk management may not be effective in some cases.
+However, due to the rapid expansion of our business or significant changes in the business environment, our risk management may not be effective.
 As a result, our business activities, financial condition and results of operations could be adversely affected.